 access portion of the building with a walk-up portion.
-The building may be designed for occupancy by residential, retail, service, and/or office uses on the ground floor, with upper floors also configured for those uses.
+The building may be designed for occupancy by residential, retail, service, and/or office uses on the ground floor, with upper floors also configured for those uses or for residences.